jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-runtime-access-guide.md

 ## Notifications & Alerts
 End Users can be immediately informed when something important happens through Message Alerts.

-These are normally triggered as the result of data changes (e.g. if Column X change > 10%) but the AdapTable Api can be used to send them at other times too.
+These are normally triggered as the result of data changes (e.g. if Column X change > 10%) but the [Alert Api](https://api.adaptableblotter.com/interfaces/_src_api_alertapi_.alertapi.html) can be used to send them at other times too.

 There are 4 types of Alerts that can be sent: